TFMSPEEDYYT/Speedy-s-Mod-Menu/README.md

 # disocord server
 https://discord.gg/UpATnmuSRQ
 # also its not my faut if you get banned from my menu its your faut because you risked getting banned
+creds to iis stupid for the mod menu template